We’re dedicated to helping you carry out the mission God has placed in your heart in a biblical, culturally-effective, and reproducible way.

 Our focus: We’re dedicated to helping you carry out the mission God has placed in your heart in a biblical, culturally-effective, and reproducible way.

 Our approach: We come alongside you for the long-haul.
 As the Africans say, “If you want to go fast, go alone.
 If you want to go far, go together.”
 We love community and creating it as much as possible.
-Plus, we’re active prayer partners who care for your well-being.
+Plus, we’re active prayer partners who deeply care about your well-being and effectiveness.

 Our authenticity: We share our failures and successes so you can truly learn from us.

-Our style: Our training style is creative and participatory.
+Our style: Our coach-led trainings are creative and participatory.
 We help you chase down the practical and remind you to get back to the biblical.

 We’re here to serve you